 I have been joyfully teaching the art of quilting since 2006.
 My classes are encouraging, supportive, and light-hearted.
 I love seeing my students realize that they CAN quilt their own work on a domestic machine.
-I teach at various guilds, shops, and events throughout the country as well as at IQF Houston.
+I teach at various guilds, shops, and events throughout the country as well as at major international shows.

 I live in Northern California with my oh-so-patient hubby.
 Our two grown sons have left the nest to become men, leaving more room for books, fabric and notions.

 My current work is centered around whole-cloth pieces, with intricate free-hand free-motion quilting.
 Because there is little or no piecing, the story is told through the line of the thread.
 I consider this work to be “sculpting” the fabric, since the stitches create line and shadow upon the quilt’s surface.